-Remember a couple of months ago when it was all about the world’s prettiest DIY marble pitcher?
-Well, apparently I couldn’t get enough of playing with nail polish and that made resisting the urge to marble some mugs entirely impossible.
+Remember a couple of months ago when I made the world’s prettiest DIY marble pitcher?
+Well, I couldn’t get enough of playing with nail polish and that made resisting the urge to marble some mugs impossible.
 The process here is much the same with just one small difference.
 I love the idea of making a set of mugs in different bright, happy colors (like I did here) to either keep yourself or split up and give as gifts!
 This is another sweet, simple, inexpensive projects that is so fun.
 And addicting.
 Consider yourself warned!

 - Basic white ceramic mugs